realworldocaml/book/en/classes.md

 ```

 The collections are different is some ways, but they share a common
-pattern for iteration that we can re-use.
+pattern for iteration that we can reuse.
 For a simple example, let's
 define a mixin that implements an arithmetic sum for a collection of
 integers.